 - Parts are dumped onto a conveyor until the desired load weight is reached.

-- Parts are then transferred to a preheat oven and heated to reach a uniform temperature.
+- Parts are then transferred to a preheated oven and heated to reach a uniform temperature.

 - The parts then move to the tumble chamber where adhesive is applied for a specified amount of time to achieve full coverage.

 - If parts receive two coats, they continue tumbling in the chamber as the first application dries.